NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 ## Baseline Housing Information

 The first two questions deal with the baseline housing, or the housing information without the upgrade applied.
 For the first question, home size, start by reviewing all of the column names in Column B and their description in Column E. After reading through the list, there are a few options that describe the home size.
 Lines 64, 65, and 156 all look like they could meet our needs.
-Let’s work with line 156, in.sqft, to look at floor area.
+Let’s work with line 156, **in.sqft**, to look at floor area.
 Then, let’s determine which value we can use to evaluate energy consumption.
 Energy consumption for this ResStock dataset is measured in site energy usage.
-Energy consumption is actually an output on line 292 of the data_dictionary.tsv file, and the field is called out.site_energy.total.energy_consumption.kwh.
+Energy consumption is actually an output on line 292 of the data_dictionary.tsv file, and the field is called **out.site_energy.total.energy_consumption.kwh**.

 Heading back to the CO_baseline_metadata_and_annual_results.csv file, we can start the analysis.

-To easily answer these questions, we can use Excel’s built-in PivotTable.
+To easily answer these questions, we can use Excel’s built-in <ins>PivotTable</ins>.
 You can also do this with coding or other means, but for this example we will use Excel.
-First, go to the Insert tab of Excel, and then choose the down arrow under PivotTable and choose From Table/Range.
-When a pop-up appears, choose New Worksheet, and then click OK.
+First, go to the <ins>Insert</ins> tab of Excel, and then choose the down arrow under PivotTable and choose From <ins>Table/Range</ins>.
+When a pop-up appears, choose <ins>New Worksheet</ins>, and then click OK.

 ![](../../../assets/images/pivottablesetup.png)

-The blank PivotTable will look like this.
+The blank <ins>PivotTable</ins> will look like this.

 ![](../../../assets/images/blankpivot.png)

 The ResStock columns are on the right, and we will start to pull the fields into the four boxes on the bottom to begin the analysis.

 We want to look at the questions by Single-Family Detached homes only, so let’s start with that first filter.
-In the fields table, click and drag in.geometry_building_type_recs into the Filters box.
+In the fields table, click and drag **in.geometry_building_type_recs** into the Filters box.
 Then, where it says (All), we need to only select Single-Family Detached.

 ![](../../../assets/images/onlysfd.png)

 Within Single-Family Detached, we want to look at the analysis by vintage so we will apply that to Rows.
 Drag in.vintage to the Rows box.

-To answer our first question, the column or the field we need to add to the PivotTable is in.sqft .
-In the list of fields, choose in.sqft and drag it to the Values box.
-Choose the down arrow next to the box, and choose Value Field Settings.
-When the pop-up window appears, choose Average instead of Sum so we can understand the average size of home per vintage.
+To answer our first question, the column or the field we need to add to the PivotTable is **in.sqft** .
+In the list of fields, choose **in.sqft** and drag it to the <ins>Values</ins> box.
+Choose the down arrow next to the box, and choose <ins>Value Field Settings</ins>.
+When the pop-up window appears, choose <ins>Average</ins> instead of Sum so we can understand the average size of home per vintage.

 ![](../../../assets/images/average.png)